-After having approached the 3% transposition deficit in 2015 (2.8%), Belgium was able to return, thanks to the constant efforts and work of all actors who work on transposition, to an estimated score of 0.8% on the December 2019 Scoreboard.
+After having approached the 3% transposition deficit in 2015 (2.8%), Belgium was able to return, thanks to the constant efforts of all actors who work on transposition, to an estimated score of 0.8% on the December 2019 Scoreboard.
 In doing so, Belgium was not only able to comply with the maximum deficit rule, but also to avoid transposition delays of two years or more.
-In spite of a marked improvement, this transposition work must continue in order to reach a deficit inferior to 1% as accepted by the European Commission.
+In spite of a marked improvement, this transposition work must continue in order to reach a deficit inferior to 1%, as accepted by the European Commission.

-In case of a misapplication of EU law by a Member State, the matter may be taken before SOLVIT.
-SOLVIT is a European mediation service, created by the European Commission (in particular the DG GROW) which, in an informal manner, solves complaints of European citizens and companies confronted with cross-border issues caused by wrongful implementation of European legislation by a national governmental body in another Member State.
+Citizens and companies confronted with a misapplication of EU law by a Member State can contact SOLVIT.
+SOLVIT is a European mediation service, created by the European Commission ( DG GROW), which, in an informal manner, solves complaints of European citizens and companies confronted with cross-border issues caused by wrongful implementation of European legislation by an authority in another Member State.
 There are SOLVIT centres in each European Member State and in Iceland, Liechtenstein and Norway.
 SOLVIT services are provided for free.
-If no solution is found within the 70-day period via SOLVIT, as it is likely to concern a structural issue in which national legislation does not comply to European legislation, the European Commission can raise the issue via EU Pilot.
+More information on SOLVIT can be found on the website of the European Commission.
+Within 70 days, SOLVIT aims to achieve a rapid, practical solution, together with the authority of the Member State where your problem occurs.

 Within the FPS Foreign Affairs, the DGE/E3 is responsible for the coordination of the transposition process of European directives and EU Pilot cases.
-One of the sensible initiatives is that negotiator and transposer are brought in contact with each other in an early stage.
-During the coordination meetings within the DGE, the feasibility of the transposition deadline must be discussed and awareness must be raised among the different transposition actors.
-To achieve a trilogue “Transposition/EU Pilot/SOLVIT, the DGE can be of added value during this stage.
+The DGE adds value by bringing negotiators and transposers into contact with each other at an early stage.
+During the DGE coordination meetings, the feasibility of the transposition deadline must be discussed and awareness must be raised among the different transposition actors.

 Transposition of European directives